 You can configure up to 6 public keys that can be used with the service username over SSH interface.
 Before adding or deleting public keys, be sure to use the view command to see what keys are already set up so a key is not accidentally overwritten or deleted.
 The service username is a special user account that can be used when accessing the CMC through SSH.
-When the PKA over SSH is set up and used correctly, you will not have to enter username or passwords when logging into the CMC.
-This can be very useful for setting up automated scripts to perform various functions.
+When the PKA over SSH is set up and used correctly, you need not enter username or passwords to log in to the CMC.
+This can be very useful to set up automated scripts to perform various functions.